AnotherKamila/sdn-loadbalancer/report/report.md

 keep much state (because that would reduce performance), and therefore it is not trivial to ensure that all packets of the same connection will be forwarded to the same server when the pool changes.
-Pool changes are quite frequent, as especially in large datacenters servers come offline or online multiple times per second.\ref{whyisthereatypointhispaperstitle}
+Pool changes are quite frequent, as especially in large data centres servers come offline or online multiple times per second.\ref{whyisthereatypointhispaperstitle}

 SDN-based load balancing has been explored in \ref{silkroad}.
 The paper focused